guillmh/fullStackOpenCourse/README.md

 # fullStackOpenCourse
-A bootcamp for learning modern full-stack web development
+A bootcamp for learning modern full-stack web development in 2025